PierreGode/MMM-DeepSpaceSignals/README.md

 If the optional Python dependencies are installed, the Node helper will run `pulsar_fetcher.py` automatically the first time it needs a local `pulsars.json` file.
+The script now writes this file to the module directory so the helper can load it without needing a specific working directory.
 You can also point `apiUrls.pulsar` directly to a Python script (e.g. `fetch_pulsars.py`).
 If the URL ends with `.py`, the helper executes the script and expects JSON on stdout.
 Install the required packages, for example on Raspberry Pi:

 ```bash
 pip install psrqpy astropy --break-system-packages